 \subsubsection{Reordered rejection sampling and the Poisson functional representation}

-It is interesting to consider why the rejection sampling-based code does not always yield a relative entropy code.
-As we saw in its codelength analysis, the expected rate depends on the selected index $K$: the smaller it is, the better the expected rate.
+It is insightful to consider why the rejection code does not always yield a relative entropy code.
+As we saw in its codelength analysis, the expected rate depends on the selected index $K$: the smaller $K$ is, the better the expected rate.
 However, rejection sampling makes no attempt to minimise the accepted index.
 To see this, consider that at step $k$, the rejection sampler proposes a sample $Y_k$ from some set $A$ and rejects it.
 Now, it is perfectly possible that the next step $Y_{k + 1}$ also falls in $A$ but is accepted; see \Cref{fig:rejection_sampling} for an illustration.
 Indeed, at the extreme, we could even have $r(Y_k) = r(Y_{k + 1})$, yet $Y_k$ is rejected while $Y_{k + 1}$ is accepted.

-This undesired behaviour occurs because it is possible to have $U_{k + 1} < U_k$.
-This observation motivates the following idea: once the rejection sampler terminates at step $K$, we take the simulated random variables $(Y_1, U_1),\dotsc,(Y_K, U_K)$ and sort them in ascending order of their $U_k$s.
+This undesirable behaviour occurs because it is possible that $U_{k + 1} < U_k$.
+This observation motivates the following idea: once the rejection sampler terminates at step $K$, we take the simulated random variables $(Y_1, U_1), \dotsc, (Y_K, U_K)$ and sort them in ascending order of the $U_k$s.
 To this end, we define the index sorting function for common randomness $Z^\RS$, termination time $K$, and for an index $k \in [1:K]$ as follows:

 What happens when we apply this function to the index $K$ of the accepted sample?
 Letting $N \defeq \sort_{Z^\RS}(K \mid K)$, we see by the definition of the index sorting function that $N \leq K$, which makes $N$ a good candidate for the index to be encoded.
 Moreover, since the receiver knows $Z^\RS$, they ``only'' need to know $K$ to compute $N$.
 Of course, encoding $K$ just so we can send $N$ does not make sense, since that is what we wanted to avoid in the first place!
-Fortunately, there are two direct fixes to this issue that were developed almost at the same time: one approach \cite{flamich2024data} is to encode $K$'s order of magnitude, $\floor{\lb K}$ and then encode $N' = \sort_{Z^\RS}(K \mid 2^{\floor{\lb K} + 1})$; the second approach \cite{phan2025channel} is to assume some additional knowledge about $K$, such as its expectation, and use this extra information to be able to encode $N$ without having to encode $K$.
-Both approaches can be shown to yield relative entropy codes; thus, with a bit of ``post-processing,'' we can use rejection sampling to construct relative entropy codes after all.
+Fortunately, there are two direct fixes to this issue that were developed almost at the same time: one approach \cite{flamich2024data} is to encode $K$'s order of magnitude, $\floor{\lb K}$, and then encode $N' = \sort_{Z^\RS}(K \mid 2^{\floor{\lb K} + 1})$; the second approach \cite{phan2025channel} is to assume some additional knowledge about $K$, such as its expectation, and use this extra information to be able to encode $N$ without having to encode $K$.
+Both approaches yield relative entropy codes; thus, with a bit of ``post-processing,'' we can use rejection sampling to construct efficient stochastic codes after all.